ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 title: Modules
 short_title: Modules
 description: >
-  Learn about OCaml modules and how they can be used to cleanly separate distinct parts of your program
+  Modules are collections of definitions grouped together.
+This is the basic means to organise OCaml software.
 category: "Module System"
 ---

 ## Introduction

-Here are the goals of this tutorial
-- Learn how to use modules
-- Learn how to define modules
+In this tutorial, we look at how to use and define modules.

-Modules are collections of definitions grouped in a unit.
-This is the basic means to organize OCaml software.
+Modules are collections of definitions grouped together.
+This is the basic means to organise OCaml software.
 Separate concerns can and should be isolated into separate modules.

 **Prerequisites**: [Values and Functions](/docs/values-and-functions) and [Basic Data Types and Pattern Matching](/docs/basic-data-types)